se701g2/Doto/README.md

 ### `npm start`

-Once your local backend server is up, in a separate terminal, change directory into `doto-backend` and once again run the same commands to run the react-app locally.
+Once your local backend server is up, in a separate terminal, change directory into `doto-frontend` and once again run the same commands to run the react-app locally.
 By default, the react-app is hosted on port 3000 and the local server is hosted on port 3001.
 Do not change these numbers as we have added the addresses as authorized redirect uri's in our google credentials.

 Please check the front end [readme](https://github.com/se701g2/Doto/blob/master/doto-frontend/README.md) for more information on running the front end of the code.